TOMMY WISEAU 💖

 Surely Tommy wasn’t the type to hold grudges.
 He is always telling me that “If a lot more people loved each other, the world would be a better place.”

-I try to throw us into our old banter by trash talking the contemporary cinema scene.
+I try to throw us into our old banter by trash-talking the contemporary cinema scene.
+But Tommy makes it clear he does not want to talk about it.

 He only wanted to make small talk.